 Language is good.
 Our brains have evolved to use it.
 But it has trouble communicating complex relationships.
 For an example, once I wrote this:

-They found that while subjects would rate the analogies, from best to worst, as literally similar, true analogy, mere appearance, and false analogy, their recall for stories, from best to worst, was literally similarly, mere appearance, true analogy, and false analogy.
+They found that while subjects would rate the analogies, from best to worst, as literally similar, true analogy, mere appearance, and false analogy, their recall for stories, from best to worst, was literally similar, mere appearance, true analogy, and false analogy.

 Try discerning the important difference!
 My PhD advisor kindly pointed out that actually parsing this was hard, and recommended a diagram instead.
 Here’s a rendition of what resulted: